 - Depending on your choices, it may be appropriate to include one or more small family tree charts showing relationships between the residents.

-- Where possible, and if appropriate to your needs, I try to step back and look for the stories: what was happening in society or politics, locally and nationally, that might have impacted on the lives of the residents of your house of interest?
+- Where possible, and if requested, I try to step back and look for the stories: what was happening in society or politics, locally and nationally, that might have impacted on the lives of the residents of your house of interest?

 - Old photographs of the house and/or locality, where available.